About Making Math Real

 - Helping the Teacher BE the Teacher, not the facilitator

-All of the Making Math Real seminars provide direct instruction to help you, the educator, become clinically aware of your student(s)’ processing indications so that you can prescriptively align your teaching to their needs.
+All of the Making Math Real online course seminars provide direct instruction to help you, the educator, become clinically aware of your student(s)’ processing indications so that you can prescriptively align your teaching to their needs.
 No student, young or old, can change how they process.
 It is always up to the educator to be clinically adaptable to deliver curriculum in the way our students process information – not the way the teachers process information, and especially not the way the textbooks/programs/software require students to process information.

 Making Math Real has garnered a worldwide reputation as the only successful intervention for students with math learning disabilities.
 However, Making Math Real is for everybody, not just for students with math LD.
 Making Math Real is a methodology that prepares educators to prescriptively reach all students in general education, gifted education, twice exceptional, and special education.